DarisCalinor/patatap-clone/README.md

-# Patatap Clone

-A simple patatap clone made with JavaScript libraries Paper.js and Howler.js.

-Patatap is a portable animation and sound kit.
-With the touch of a finger create melodies charged with moving shapes.
-For original site please visit: [patatap.com](https://patatap.com)
+# Smash the Keyboard!

+**DISCLOSURE: We will not buy you a new keyboard.**

+Just feeling not OK?
+Don't blame it on the boogie, _SMASH THE KEYBOARD!_

+Smash the Keyboard actually is not about breaking your keyboard.
+It is for relaxing and be more creative.
+It is a portable animation and sound kit, to create live animations.

+Open the page from <a href="https://dariscalinor.github.io/smash-the-keyboard/" target="_blank">this link</a> and press any key between A-Z. It is using just one sound kit and circles for now.
+However, I'm planning to add rainbows, unicorns and a pinch of Force.

+It is made with pure JavaScript with the help of [Paper.js](http://paperjs.org/) and [Howler.js](https://howlerjs.com/) on HTML's`<canvas>` element

+It is inspired by [patatap.com](https://patatap.com) which is way more cooler.

-Warning: It contains circles!
+**WARNING: It contains circles!**